 Clearly these are not homemade, from scratch, from soybeans — however, I still think I can call them homemade tofu noodles. 🙂 If you do want to give the whole thing a go from scratch, here’s how.

 Tofu noodles are perfect for mint recipes because they soak up a ton of flavor.
 Not only do they take on the mint flavor, they also just might make you feel as though you’re having a hearty pasta!

 I sort of threw this together on the fly so the measurements can be “more or less” — they don’t have to be exact.
 We’re not making a cake here!
 In fact, you can add whatever vegetables you like!

 If you’re here for the tofu, here are a few more recipes with tofu you will love:

-Enjoy cooking and eating this delectable Vegetable Mint Stir Fry recipe with Homemade Tofu Noodles!
+Enjoy cooking and eating this delectable Vegetarian Mint Stir Fry recipe with Homemade Tofu Noodles!

 Exploding with fresh flavors, this healthy Vegetable Mint Stir Fry recipe is made hearty with delicious homemade tofu noodles.